followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/050 Timetable.md

         height: 200px;
     }

 For a more detailed customization, define custom templates for cells, time scales, and date scales.
-DevExtreme provides a markup component called [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') for Angular, AngularJS and Knockout apps.
-The following code shows how you can use **dxTemplate** to define templates for timetable parts:
+DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component for Angular, AngularJS and Knockout apps.
+The following code shows how to use **dxTemplate** to define templates for timetable parts:

 ---